DuongQuocVuong97/InAFewWords/README.md

 Text summarization is a typical problem, very useful for long documents, books, and articles.
 With summarization, it is possible to extract the most relevant info and use it for different purposes.

-But most of the summarization strategies are only usefull for English text.
+But most of the summarization strategies are only useful for English text.
 Here, we are going to implement a Deep Learning model for Multilingual Summarization, compatible with other languages.

 ## 🎬 Getting Started

-You can use this repo installing the requeried libraries with
+If you are going to use the Python funcion in local, you can install this repo with

 ```
 pip install -r requirements.txt
 ```
+If you only want to play with the results, go to the [StreamLit web app](https://share.streamlit.io/amloii/inafewwords/main/streamlit/streamlit_app.py)

 ## 🎈 Usage <a name="usage"></a>

 We pretent this repo can be useful for people with no knowdelege of IA, software development.
 For this reason, we are going to implement this with two user cases:

 - **StreamLit Web App:** A public web app any can use.
+[Press here](https://share.streamlit.io/amloii/inafewwords/main/streamlit/streamlit_app.py)
 - **Python function:** A python function easy to use in our own scripts.
+[Press here](https://github.com/Amloii/InAFewWords/blob/main/function/summarize_function.py)

 ## ✍️ Authors <a name = "authors"></a>